Cheap vs Expensive Guitar Cables

 You should, however, dump any moulded cables you have and learn to solder.
 If you do, then you can build some great cables from quality cable and jack plugs for little money.

-For example, Neutrik Jacks are considered world class and are only a few dollars each.
-As for cable, Mogami guitar cable is the standard and again is only a few dollars per foot/meter.
 Having great cables in your guitar rig enables you to focus on playing.
 And not on wondering if your gear will make it through the gig.

 Plus if you’re happy to wait, you can usually pick up George L’s jack plugs off eBay for not that much and then buy a few meters of their cable and you’re good to go!